 Core seminars are relevant seminars taught by faculty in AAHVS.
 Students are expected to participate in at least two graduate seminars with AAHVS faculty as part of their graduate experience.
 Often but not always these will be seminars taught by faculty Lab directors.
 See also Sample Courses and the current Art, Art History and Visual Studies course listings.

 Subject Area Electives

-Subject area electives will vary based on the the thesis interests of thesis interests of the students involved.
+Subject area electives will vary based on the thesis interests of the students involved.
 These may include a wide variety of topics inside and outside AAHVS.
 Often courses listed or cross-listed in Information Science + Studies will be relevant.
-Students will selected these courses in consultation with their Faculty Advisor(s).
+Students will select these courses in consultation with their Faculty Advisor(s).

 Lab Practicum Courses